-… the more important thing to understand is what the benefits will be, in other words, will it actually make a difference to you?
-Claims of large increases in horsepower are one thing, and may not necessarily be that accurate, and then of course we have ‘increased torque’, ‘sharper throttle response’ and the old favorite … improved noise.
+The more important thing to understand is what the benefits will be.
+In other words, will it actually make a difference to you?
+Claims of large increases in horsepower are one thing, and may not necessarily be that accurate.
+Then, of course, we have ‘increased torque’, ‘sharper throttle response’ and the old favorite, improved noise.

 The Air Intake

-An internal combustion engine is a little like a big air compressor, or better still, an air pump – it sucks it from one place, sends it through the engine, adds a little explosion and pushes it out the exhaust system.
-An engine can only burn fuel & air together, and in a gasoline engine the ratio in which is does that is 14.7:1 … 14 parts air to one part fuel (although work rate & load can change that, but let’s keep it simple).
+An internal combustion engine is a little like a big air compressor, or better still, an air pump.
+It sucks it from one place, sends it through the engine, adds a little explosion, and pushes it out the exhaust system.
+An engine can only burn fuel & air together.
+In a gasoline engine, the ratio in which it does that is 14.7:1.
+That is 14 parts air to one part fuel (work rate & load can change that, but let’s keep it simple).

-So you can see that an engine uses much more air than it does fuel.
-As a minimum requirement, that air needs to be clean from dirt, debris and grit – not only could this damage an engine, but it could also lower the quality of the charge, which of course lowers horsepower.
+So, you can see that an engine uses much more air than it does fuel.
+As a minimum requirement, that air needs to be clean from dirt, debris, and grit.
+Not only could this damage an engine, but it could also lower the quality of the charge.
+And that, of course, lowers horsepower.
 Pretty simple right?

-There are quite literally hundreds of different air filters available, from absolutely standard OE parts, through to cheaper aftermarket ‘pattern’ parts and heading up to ‘racing’ or performance air filters – designed to get more air through the engine, but still offer a good level of filtration … or we’d all be driving around with an open pipe just sucking in liters of air.
+There are quite literally hundreds of different air filters available.
+From absolutely standard OE parts to cheaper aftermarket ‘pattern’ parts to ‘racing’ or performance air filters.
+They’re designed to get more air through the engine, but still offer a good level of filtration.
+If not, we’d all be driving around with an open pipe just sucking in liters of air.

-Delivering more air means that, in theory, you can burn more fuel, which with all things being equal, will equate to more horsepower … but that only works if you can tell the car to burn more fuel.
-Most modern day cars are equipped with enough sensors and technology to adjust the fueling, so as not to run too lean (too much air), but the power difference would be negligible … maybe a few horsepower.
+Delivering more air means that, in theory, you can burn more fuel.
+With all things being equal, it will equate to more horsepower.
+However, that only works if you can tell the car to burn more fuel.
+Most modern-day cars are equipped with enough sensors and technology to adjust the fueling.
+This is done so that it doesn’t run too lean (too much air.)
+But, the power difference would be negligible; maybe a few horsepower.

 If someone tells you that they fit an XYZ racing filter and felt an instant improvement in horsepower, they were either starting with a problem, or they’re mistaken.